Terraform Best Practices

 Enable version control on terraform state files bucket

 First, we should use s3 remote storage for managing tfstate.
 We should enable version control on this s3 remote.
-Reason: If any issue comes with current tfstate in production, we can always go back to the previous version.
-Checkout this example Variable Example
+Reason: If any issue comes with the current tfstate in production, we can always go back to the previous version.
+Check out this example Variable Example

 Use terraform import for existing resources